 Gear up is a part of our curriculum where we talk about topics such as privilege and power, and ethical issues in the tech industry.
 Here is the Gear Up Assignment.

 The gear up assignment will be submitted with the technical pre-work.
-Instructions can be found on day 7 of the technical pre-work.
+Instructions can be found on the finalProject README of the technical pre-work.

 Technical Pre-work (Program Specific) (30 - 35 hours)

 The technical Mod 1 Prework is split up into 4 sections.
 Each section builds on the previous section in terms of technical content and complexity, so be sure to go in order!